[Holodeck:

 way of stopping it.

-One, we find a way to get ourselves out of this implosion ring.
-Or two,
+we find a way to get ourselves out of this implosion ring, or two, we

 KIM: Invert the effect.
 Turn the implosion into an explosion.